meerk40t/svgelements/README.md

 For real world functionality we must correctly and reasonably provide the ability to do transcoding of svg as well as accessing and modifying content.

 This project began as part of `meerK40t` which does svg loading of files for laser cutting.
-It attempts to more fully map out the svg spec, objects, and paths, while remaining easy to use and highly backwards compatable.
+It attempts to more fully map out the svg spec, objects, and paths, while remaining easy to use and highly backwards compatible.

 # Example Usages